msupply-foundation/conforma-server/documentation/Demo-Server-Guide.md

 `yarn dockerise <tag-or-branch-name> [push]`

+Example:
+`yarn dockerise v0.1.5 push`

 (If you don't specify any parameters, it will build the current `develop` branch.)

 _Note that the previous `yarn release` script will offer to start this build process automatically with the tag you've just created._

 One caveat -- if building from a branch, the branch name cannot have a `#` character in it, like we normally name our branches.

+### Login to docker

 It should take a while to run and will build a local Docker image.
 The optional parameter `push` specifies if the script should automatically push the created image to the **msupplyfoundation** [Docker Hub](https://hub.docker.com/) account.

-Example:
-`yarn dockerise v0.1.5 push`
+If you are logged to a different acount you need to `docker logout` and then `docker login` to your local Docker installation is logged in with the **msupplyfoundation** account (Password in Bitwarden).

+### Docker image tag

 The build process will create a local image with a tag of the form:
 `build-<releaseTag>_<date>_pg-<version>_node-<version>`

 _To see what's going on under the hood when this command is run, please inspect the file `/docker/dockerise.sh`_

+### Manually pushing to dockerhub

 If you don't auto-push the image as part of the build process, you can do so manually by running: `docker push <full image name>`, where `<full-image-name>` includes the account name, repo name ("conforma-demo") and tag.